CSTS: A Canonical Security Telemetry Substrate for AI-Native Cyber Detection: Discussion

 \item \textbf{Representation as an independent robustness lever.} In our experiments, baseline and CSTS pipelines use identical windowing and classifier configurations; observed differences arise from representational properties rather than algorithmic changes.
-This isolates substrate design as a standalone architectural mechanism for improving portability. \end{itemize}
+This isolates substrate design itself as a distinct and measurable robustness mechanism. \end{itemize}

+This decoupling is one of the paper's main contributions.
+It shifts the question from ``Which model is best on this vendor-specific telemetry slice?'' to ``What canonical telemetry object should models consume across environments?''
+That is a more durable architectural question, and it is a necessary one if cybersecurity AI is to move beyond repeatedly rebuilding pipelines around every new schema and producer.